 U.S. Mission Iraq Public Diplomacy Annual Program Statement 2026

-This funding opportunity supports projects that foster cultural, educational, and economic ties between the United States and Iraq, targeting nonprofit organizations, educational institutions, and individuals engaged in initiatives that promote American values and collaboration.
+This funding opportunity provides financial support for projects that foster cultural, educational, and professional connections between the United States and Iraq, targeting nonprofit organizations, educational institutions, and individuals engaged in promoting U.S. values and partnerships.

 Award Range